TACC-Cloud/tacc-cloud-docs/docs/resources/troubleshooting-guide.rst

      .. code-block:: plaintext

         The most common version of this error is "The server, while acting as a gateway or proxy, received an invalid response from the upstream server it accessed in attempting to fulfill the request".
         This error tends to stem from the SSH keys that the storage system is registered with.
-You can check your SSH keys with a couple of different tests:
+If you have the ability to SSH to the storage system's host, you can check your SSH keys with a couple of different tests:

        1. Try to list files on this storage system
        2. Try to manually SSH to the host of the storage system with your key